digitalwarenkombinat/dice-opener/README.md

+# Dice Opener

-A Story Cube-like dice roller with icons
+A Story Cube-like dice roller with icons.